Davfernandezz/TattooShop-Backend/README.md

 In addition to our application services, we offer a selection of piercings and other body art related items.
 Customers can purchase quality products for complement your unique style.

 ## Objetive🎯
-The objective of this project is to adapt to the work done by TypeScript together with relational databases and learn to get along with Express JS, Node, Bcrypt and Jsonwebtoken.
+The objective of this project is to adapt to the work that TypeScript does together with relational databases and learn how to get by with Express JS, Node, Bcrypt and Jsonwebtoken.
-With the tools I just mentioned, I have completed a list of endpoints, migrations, models and seeders, taking into account different roles with their respective permissions.
+With the tools I just mentioned, I have completed a list of endpoints, migrations, models, and seeders, taking into account different roles with their respective permissions.

 ## Deploy 🚀
 <div align="center">